The School of Education Celebrates You!

-Double majors will need to submit a College graduation application for each major.
-You may need to complete additional graduation applications for your second Colleges.
+Double/Triple majors will need to repeat the above instructions and submit a College graduation application for each major.
+You may need to complete additional graduation applications for your additional Colleges.
 Please contact your Academic Advisor if the term and/or curriculum programs are missing or incorrect.

 a.
 Holds to clear

 b.
 Grade Delay or Incomplete

 d.
 Degree requirements to satisfyYour Academic Advisor(s) will be working with you to resolve the issues throughout your final quarter.Contact Your Instructor for Grade Delays (GD) and Incompletes (I)Immediately contact your instructor if you have any grade delays (GD) and incompletes (I) and copy your Academic Advisor in all communications.
 You can still submit your college graduation application, but your instructor’s grade change will need to be submitted to the Registrar’s Office by the end of the quarter.

 Deadline to Transfer Units to UCR

 Students taking coursework off campus must submit a petition and provide proof of enrollment in non-UCR courses to their major advisor for review and SOE Associate Dean approval.
 If you completed transfer work required for graduation, you must immediately submit official transcripts to Undergraduate Admission: firstname.lastname@example.org by Registrar transfer work transcript deadline.
 Keep your Academic Advisor updated as to the status of your transcripts.

 Eligibility to Participate in Commencement Ceremony